 Sometimes You may come to a situation after power outages Windows system won’t be able to boot.
 Or sometimes the computer turns on but no display after a power outage, Windows 10 couldn’t boot properly at startup, stuck in a Startup Repair loop.
 A number of users report this issue After power failure Desktop computer refuses to boot normally.

 Windows 10 Startup Repair loop after power outage

 After two power outages, I try to get into my PC and it says “preparing automatic repair” which goes away after a few seconds and goes to a blue screen with “PC didn’t start correctly” tried restarting after that which it tells you could fix the problem but no help.

-Windows 10 computer won’t boot after Power outage
+Windows 10 Computer won’t boot after a Power outage

 Power Reset is helpful to handle this situation

 - Unplug the power supply cable from your PC.